prtkgpt/questdb.io/docs/guide/postgres-wire.md

 ## How to Install psql

-You can check if you already have psql installed with
+You can check if you already have psql installed with:

 ```shell title="Check psql version"
 psql --version